epicleet/write-ups/2022/rwctfquals/pwn/qlaas/README.md

         real_path = Path(os.path.join(os.path.dirname(real_path), link_path))
 ```

-Now if we read (or exec :D) this _real\_path_ it will point to `/etc/passwd`, but in the test of that:
+Now if we read (or exec :D) this _real\_path_ it will hopefully point to `/etc/passwd`, but unfortunately:

 ![](https://i.ibb.co/fGK72GD/symlink.png)

-> It's not possible to use symlinks to escape as the syscall is not implemented.
+> It's not possible to use symlinks to escape as the syscall is not implemented :(

 With our fist option failed we started looking for bugs again and found one that happened due to a syscall wrapper not converting the paths before calling